In March of 2020, as shelter in place orders kicked in, I started my pitch deck and brought together my founding team.

 - Status – Treat your process like a sales pipeline of prospects.
 Bucket your conversations based on probability of close.
 Remember: you only need one.

-Step Four: Schedule first pitches
+Step Four: Schedule your pitches strategically

 “Schedule 30 pitches over a two-week period one month in advance; if you can’t get a lead after 30 meetings, you need to make some serious adjustments,” he said.
 And he was right.